dortania/OpenCore-Install-Guide/post-install/security.md

 * NVRAM -> Add -> 4D1EDE05-38C7-4A6A-9CC6-4BCCA8B38C14
    * `UIScale` set to `02` for high resolution small displays
 * UEFI -> Input
-   * `KeySupport` set to YES(Only when using OpenCore's builtin input, users of UsbKbdxe should avoid)
+   * `KeySupport` set to YES(Only when using OpenCore's built-in input, users of UsbKbDxe should avoid)
 * UEFI -> Protocols
    * `FirmwareVolume` set to YES
    * `HashServices` set to YES for Haswell and older, this is needed for systems with broken SHA-1 hashing